 The advanced mode of calcount’s Calorie Deficit Calculator includes a personalised simulation of your projected weight loss, given the calorie deficit scenario.
 You can download the simulation to plan your weight loss journey, then plug your target weight into calcount Calorie Tracker.
 Use the reports in Calorie Tracker to compare your actual progress to the simulated model, and make adjustments accordingly.

-How to Use the Calorie Deficit Calculator
+How to Use the Calorie Deficit Calculator to Lose Weight

 The Purpose of a Weight Loss Table